cjdbarlow/Part-One/pharmacokinetic_modelling.md

 * **Half-life** (t<sub>1/2</sub>)
 The time it takes for a process to be 50% complete.
-With respect to drug clearance, it is the time it takes for concentration to halve.
+With respect to drug clearance, it is the time it takes for concentration (typically in plasma) to fall by 50%.
     * A process is considered to be complete after 5 half-lives
     Concentration will decrease by 50% after each half-life, so after 5 half-lives concentration will be 3.125% of its starting value.
         * This also applies to wash in - it will take ~4-5 elimination half-lives of a drug for a constant-rate infusion to reach its final concentration